drmenguin/minilang-interpreter/README.md

-# MiniLang: A Compiler Written in C++
+# MiniLang: An Interpreter Written in C++

-This compiler and REPL software were developed as part of a programming assignment for [CPS2000: Compiler Theory and Practice](https://www.um.edu.mt/courses/studyunit/CPS2000), a course forming part of my B.Sc. in Mathematics and Computer Science.
+This interpreter and REPL software were developed as part of a programming assignment for [CPS2000: Compiler Theory and Practice](https://www.um.edu.mt/courses/studyunit/CPS2000), a course forming part of my B.Sc. in Mathematics and Computer Science.

 ![REPL Example](images/repl.gif)